diku-dk/futhark-book/language.rst

 refer *only* to those names that have been defined before it occurs.
 This means that circular and recursive definitions are not permitted.
-We will return to function definitions in :numref:`size-annotations` and :numref:`polymorphism`, where we will look at more advanced features, such as parametric polymorphism and implicit size parameters.
+We will return to function definitions in :numref:`size-types` and :numref:`polymorphism`, where we will look at more advanced features, such as parametric polymorphism and implicit size parameters.